-Unbeknownst to most players, the luck build is extremely fun to try out.
-This detailed guide will explain everything you need to know about the Dark Souls 3 Luck Build.
+In my experience of playing Dark Souls 3 for 600+ hours, the luck build is extremely fun to try out.
+My detailed guide will explain everything you need to know about the Dark Souls 3 Luck Build.

 Dark Souls 3 Luck Build: Extensive Hollow Build Guide

 Dark Souls 3 has the highest replayability value of any other game in the Souls series.
-This is mainly due to the game allowing players to choose whatever build they want to try.
+This is mainly because the game allows players to choose whatever build they want to try.
 Some players prefer going for the magic route and trying the Faith Build, while others prefer a hard-hitting Quality Build.
 Much like those builds, today’s guide will look at another fun build known as the Dark Souls III Luck Build.

 Since most players are misinformed regarding the proper utilization of the luck build, this guide will clear that.
 This guide is for newer players just picking up the game and veterans who want to experiment in uncharted waters.